caseyg/thegraphicsoffice/about.md

   Directors Club annual competition 2017\n\n**Doug is the president of  \n**The Type Directors Club  \n**and has been on the board of  \n**American Printing History Association, New York chapter"

-  **Between them, Angela and Doug have awards from** .
-  AIGA; Type Directors Club; American Association of Museums; Art Directors Club; Victorian Society New York

-  **They have spoken at**
-  American Folk Art Museum, New York; Grolier Club; Cooper Union, type@cooper, Virginia Commonwealth University

-  **Angela has been a judge for**
-  The Type Directors Club annual competition, 2011 and _Print_ magazine Regional Design Annuals, 2005–2007
-  **and is co-chair for**
-  The Type Directors Club annual competition 2017

-  **Doug is the president of
-  **The Type Directors Club
-  **and has been on the board of
-  **American Printing History Association, New York chapter

 clients:
 - name: Amercian Printing History Association
 - name: Associated Press